 All stakeholder Representatives attend the iCT meetings which are held each Wednesday and facilitated by the TRiP Coordinator.
 New referrals are scheduled at designated times to allow for the School Resource Office (SRO) that is responsible for the school of the young person that is being presented to attend.
 The SRO is excused from iCT following the conversation and any administrative/strategic conversation items that have surfaced during the week are discussed at this time allowing for team dialog and input.

-The I&RO presents clients who have signed consent and where there is a completed Care Giver Intake Guide; School Background Report; Child & Youth Intake Guide and a Risk-Based Needs Assessment.
+The I&RO presents clients who have signed consent and where there is a completed Care Giver Intake Guide; School Background Report and Child & Youth Intake Guide.

 Observations, key pieces of information and client insight gleaned from these forms are shared as part of the I&RO presentation.
 The Risk-Based Needs Assessment Pre and Risk Factor Variant Definitions Pre are completed during the presentation.

 A roundtable occurs where each stakeholder presents sector specific past and present information which highlights involvement with the client.